jlapenna/bikebuds/README.md

 You should be able to visit localhost:8080 to see the frontend.

+Note: localhost:8081 also serves the frontend, but it will serve the latest production npm build of the react app.
+You probably dont' want this.

 ### API Updates

-If you add a new API method (or you're starting android dev), be sure to call
+Whenever you add a new API method or modify its signature, be sure to generate new API specs:
-update_api:

 ```
 ./gae/update_api.sh local
 ```

-### Local android development
+### Local flutter development

-Build a client jar (do this once or when changing the api) and set-up port forwards (do this every time you plug in your device)..
+Set up port-forwards on your android device so the flutter app can talk to the local backend.

 ```
-./gae/update_api.sh local
-./android/local.sh
-# Launch your APK.
+./setup/android.sh
 ```

 ## Production